MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 - Your device locks.

   Background sync is available on all supported devices.
-See [support for Dynamics 365 for Customer Engagement apps for phones and Dynamics 365 for Customer Engagement apps for tablets](../mobile-app/support-phones-tablets.md).
+See [support for Dynamics 365 for phones and Dynamics 365 for tablets](../mobile-app/support-phones-tablets.md).

 **Sync conflict resolution**